Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 ### Pros:

 In addition to Luigi's advantages:
+- Can split task processing (Transform of ETL) from pipeline definition using `TaskInstanceParameter` so you can easily reuse them in future projects.
 - Provides built-in file access (read/write) wrappers as `FileProcessor` classes for pickle, npz, gz, txt, csv, tsv, json, xml.
-- Save parameters for each experiment to assure reproducibility.
+- Saves parameters for each experiment to assure reproducibility.
 Viewer called [thunderbolt](https://github.com/m3dev/thunderbolt) can be used.
-- Rerun tasks upon parameter change based on hash string unique to the parameter set in each intermediate file name.
+- Reruns tasks upon parameter change based on hash string unique to the parameter set in each intermediate file name.
 This feature is useful for experimentation with various parameter sets.
 - Syntactic sugar for Luigi's `requires` class method using class decorator.
 - Supports Slack notification.